 (Roads are clean and well managed – something that is expected of in a large city like Chennai.
 The Ambassador car is fast becoming an extinct model especially when there is plenty of modern cars in the city)

-And how things have changed – instead of Ambassador taxis and speedy crazy autos, we had flashy Toyota Innovas as the airport taxis and loads of 4 wheel drives (of many models), Hondas, Suzukis and Toyotas at the front waiting for the newly arrivals.
+And how things have changed – instead of Ambassador taxis and speedy crazy autos, we had flashy Toyota Innovas as the airport taxis and loads of 4 wheel drives (of many models), Hondas, Suzukis and Toyotas at the front waiting for the new arrivals.
 There was a lonely Mercedes Benz at the front too.
-It was a bit chaotic (many things may have changed but poor planning still prevails in many aspect of the city administration) before we managed get hold on our transport (a white TATA 4 wheel drive).
+It was a bit chaotic (many things may have changed but poor planning still prevails in many aspects of the city administration) before we managed to get a hold on our transport (a white TATA 4 wheel drive).

-Once we got our transport and managed to squeeze ourselves in the small passenger compartment, we headed to the apartment for late supper and a much needed sleep.
+Once we got our transport and managed to squeeze ourselves in the small passenger compartment, we headed to the apartment for late supper and much-needed sleep.